50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 This gratitude has been met with great support not only with the wonderful turnouts we get at our events but in the sales we have had in just our first few months of being open, word of mouth has been our biggest asset.

-Jamie Skinner (from Dereham, UK) started Jungle Culture over 4 years ago.
+Jamie Skinner (from Dereham, UK) started Jungle Culture about 5 years ago.

 My name is Jamie Skinner and I am one of the co-founders of Jungle Culture.
 We are an e-commerce brand that sources eco-friendly products directly from farms, small craft workshops, and ethical factories and sells them online worldwide.